adamroberge/Guessing-vs-LLama/README.md

 # Guessing-vs-LLama: Pictionary with Llama
 Welcome to Guessing-vs-LLama, a Pictionary-style web application where you can draw doodles, and a language model (Llama) will attempt to guess what you've drawn!
 This project integrates a Flask backend with a simple frontend and leverages the power of Llama models deployed via DeepInfra.

+### Special Shoutout:
+This project was inspired by the amazing tutorial from Neural Breakdown with AVB.
+His detailed breakdown of Meta’s LLama 3.2 Vision model and step-by-step guide on creating multimodal apps with Flask made this project possible.
+Check out his channel for more awesome AI and LLM content!

 ## Table of Contents
 - [Features](#features)